mgalalm/blog/content/beyond code/some-table-topics-with-the-help-of-grok2.md

 image = '/images/santa-election.jpeg'
 +++

+Table Topics are a great way to practice impromptu speaking.
+Here are some fun and creative topics to get you started: <!--more-->

 1. What happens when Santa holds an election for Head Elf?
 Campaign promises and all

 ![Santa election](/images/santa-election.jpeg)